Placental Abruption

 How is a placental abruption diagnosed?

-Placental abruption is diagnosed through an exam and monitoring.
+Your healthcare provider will diagnose placental abruption with an exam and other tests.
 You may be admitted to the hospital depending on the severity of the abruption or you may be able to rest at home.
 Your healthcare provider will:

 • Ask how much bleeding has occurred.